hilalturkaslan/Classification/README.md

-classification is study case example
+classification for ai study case